-Symptomatic management of hayfever involves the use of different over the counter antihistamines and nasal sprays.
+Symptomatic management of hayfever involves using different over the counter antihistamines and nasal sprays.
 There is plenty of option when it comes to nasal sprays.
-In this post, I will list common nasal sprays for hayfever available over the counter from pharmacies and larger shops.
+This post will list common nasal sprays available over the counter from pharmacies and larger shops for hayfever.
 I will briefly divide nasal sprays into two categories: steroids nasal sprays and non-steroid nasal sprays.
 I will also summarise:

 - Possible side effects associated with their use